yuyang339/cs140e-21spr/labs/11-vm/README.md

 for the machine state) there's a bunch of data structure code.
 The rough
 breakdown:

-   - `our-*.o`: these are the object files we give you to get you started.
+   - `staff-*.o`: these are the object files we give you to get you started.
 As with fat32, you can view today's and wednesday's labs as fetchquests for how-do-I-do-X where the goal is to implement everything yourself and delete our implementations.

-  - `vm.h`: this has the data structures we will use today.
+  - `mmu.h`: this has the data structures we will use today.
 I've tried to comment and give some page numbers, but buyer beware.

-  - `vm-helpers.c`: these contain printing and sanity checking routines (same as in the fat32 lab).
+  - `mmu-helpers.c`: these contain printing and sanity checking routines (same as in the fat32 lab).

   - `arm-coprocessor-asm.h`: has a fair number of instructions used to access the